 Communities and survivors

 We engage with frontline support organisations based to refer and signpost survivors who are in contact with us.
 We are growing our networks to continue engaging with survivor-led groups and to support their priorities.
-We are researching the views of torture survivors in the UK regarding what ‘justice’ means to them, we produced a report Whose Justice?
+After undertaking research on the views of torture survivors in the UK regarding what ‘justice’ means to them, we produced a report Whose Justice?
 Reflections from UK-based survivors of torture, which will form the basis of our work to improve the support provided to survivors through the legal process, and which led to the development of a Survivors’ of Torture Manifesto.
 We are working jointly with Freedom from Torture on a project to promote access to justice for survivors, improve the quality of legal advice available to them (including in relation to accountability and reparations for torture), and to provide support for survivors’ own advocacy efforts.

 Human rights sanctions

 We submit requests to the Sanctions Team of the FCDO for the UK to impose “Magnitsky” sanctions on those responsible for torture, co-ordinating with the US and EU regimes for sanctions.
 We also act as Secretariat for the UK All-Party Parliamentary Group on Magnitsky sanctions, which seeks to raise the profile of the UK regime and ensure effective use of sanctions.